The Supreme Court assessed whether Part XIV of the Finance Act, 2017 - pertaining to tribunals - was unconstitutionally enacted by the Lok Sabha.

 After the Act was passed, several petitions (17 in total) were filed challenging the constitutional validity of the Act by individuals, Lawyers Unions and Bar Associations of tribunals.
 Notably, the Income Tax Appellate Tribunal, the National Green Tribunal and the Central Administrative Tribunal filed petitions.

-The petitioners have challenged the passage of the Act as a Money Bill.
-They argue that Part XIV of the Act deals with issues that cannot qualify as purely fiscal measures (or as provisions enacted purely on financial considerations).
-Part XIV deals with various matter that deal primarily with matters of the administration of justice, the courts' jurisdiction and powers and the access to justices.
+The petitioners challenged the passage of the Act as a Money Bill.
+They argued that Part XIV of the Act dealt with issues that cannot qualify as purely fiscal measures (or as provisions enacted purely on financial considerations).
 Part XIV deals with the appointment, selection, eligibility and other service conditions of members of Scheduled Tribunals.
-Therefore, the petitioners have asked the Court to strike down the Finance Act, 2017 as null and void for violating Articles 107, 110 and 117 of the Constitution of India.
+Therefore, the petitioners asked the Court to strike down the Finance Act, 2017 as null and void for violating Articles 107, 110 and 117 of the Constitution of India.

-Further, the petitioners argue that Part XIV of the Act violates certain basic features of the Constitution, namely the independence of the judiciary and the separation of powers.
-They have requested the Court to declare Part XIV of Finance Act, 2017 as ultra vires Articles 14, 21, 50 and 323B of the Constitution.
-One of the petitions filed by the Revenue Bar Association states that the delegation of critical aspects affecting independence of tribunals is arbitrary.
+Further, the petitioners argued that Part XIV of the Act violates certain basic features of the Constitution, namely the independence of the judiciary and the separation of powers.
+They requested the Court to declare Part XIV of Finance Act, 2017 as ultra vires Articles 14, 21, 50 and 323B of the Constitution.
+One of the petitions filed by the Revenue Bar Association stated that the delegation of critical aspects affecting independence of tribunals is arbitrary.